sCrypt-Inc/scryptTS-docs/docs/tutorials/mint-bsv20-v2.md

             amt: 5n,
         },
     ],
-} as MethodCallOptions<HashLockFTV2>)
+} as OrdiMethodCallOptions<HashLockFTV2>)
 ```

 This code will create a transaction that transfers 2 tokens to `alice` and 5 to `bob`.

 The default transaction builder will automatically add a token change output on the transaction.
 In this example, it will automatically add a token change output with 3 tokens, paying to the default address of the instance connected signer.
-You can also specify the token change address by passing the value to the key `tokenChangeAddress` of struct `MethodCallOptions`.
+You can also specify the token change address by passing the value to the key `tokenChangeAddress` of struct `OrdiMethodCallOptions`.

 Execute command `npx ts-node tests/examples/mintBSV20V2.ts` to run this example.